-With the monitoring of Wild Dogs (also known as African Painted Dogs) forming the basis of Wildlife ACT’s wildlife monitoring work in Zululand, we’re often asked by our conservation volunteers about the necessities and purposes of monitoring the most endangered large carnivore in southern Africa:
+With the monitoring of Wild Dogs (also known as African Painted Dogs) forming the basis of Wildlife ACT’s wildlife monitoring work in Zululand, we’re often asked by our conservation volunteers about the necessities and purposes of monitoring the most endangered large carnivore in southern Africa.
+Common questions are:

 - ‘Why do we need to monitor the Wild Dogs so intensively?’

 - ‘Why do we need to see them every day?’